Summary

 - Tax and compliance data: tax identification numbers; beneficial ownership information; KYC/AML documentation.

-Please note that not all of the above will apply to you, as it will depend on your relationship with Outpost (e.g., End Customer, Merchant, etc.).
+Please note that not all of the above will apply to you — it will depend on your relationship with Outpost (e.g., End Customer, Merchant, etc.).

 (D) Sensitive Personal Data